 Is email marketing or lead nurturing part of your business marketing strategy, but you’ve found creating great emails to be a challenge?
 If you’re a local business who wants to improve the quality of your emails, check out these seven email marketing tips.
-They’ll help you to create flawless emails that not only look and sound great but also work to convert more of your leads into customers and help you to retain more existing customers.
+They’ll help you learn how to create a business email that not only looks and sounds great but also works to convert more of your leads into customers and helps you to retain more existing customers.

 1. Write Succinct and Compelling Subject Lines

 According to a recent study, email subject lines should be about six to ten words in length.
 Subject lines should capture your audience’s attention and give them a reason to open the email by addressing their wants and needs.
 Popular subject lines are often:

 - Actionable: “50% Off [New Service] — Call and Book Yours Today!”

 - Educational: “Want to Try Yoga?
 Check Out This Beginner’s Video”

 - Local: “[Location] Neighbors: Enjoy This Buy One Get One Free Offer”